 Section 1.
 Definition.
-Special circumstances are defined as operating the Board of Directors with less than the required number of directors, as defined by the most current bylaws Article 2, Section 1: Powers and Elections.
+Special circumstances are defined as operating the Board of Directors with less than the required number of Directors, as defined by the most current bylaws Article Two, Section 1: Powers and Elections.

 Section 1.
 Fiscal Year.
 The fiscal year of the DAS shall begin on the first day of July in each year.